HausDAO/daohaus-app/README.md

 3. After completing the task, submit a PR (for engineers) or send your work in [Discord's open-chat channel](https://discord.gg/gWH4vt3tWE)

-Meanwhile, if there are other ways to better onboard contributors, please reach out to us as well.
-Thanks in advance again, and we look forward to you joining us in continually DAOhaus a better product for all 🚀
+Meanwhile, if there are other ways to better onboard contributors, please reach out to us.
+Thanks in advance! 🔥

+---

 ### License